plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 Google traffic bounce rate is at 43% and visit duration is at 3 minutes which makes it one of our top traffic sources.
 Facebook, on the other hand, bring lower quality traffic.
 The bounce rate is 86% and the visit duration is 25 seconds.

 It doesn't necessarily mean that Facebook is a bad traffic source but it does show that things are not exactly what they seem on the surface and that a closer look is needed to get more actionable insights.

-## Direct / None

-This referral source includes visitors who typed your URL into their browser, clicked a link in an email or a mobile app.
-It also includes other visitors who were [missing a referrer header](https://plausible.io/blog/referrer-policy).
-For many websites, "Direct / None" stands at the top of their referral sources.

-### How to minimize the amount of traffic without referrals

-To minimize the amount of traffic that falls within the "Direct / None" category, you can [add these special query parameters to your links](https://docs.plausible.io/manual-link-tagging/).
-Plausible Analytics supports the following parameters:

-* yourdomain.com?ref=Newsletter
-* yourdomain.com?source=Newsletter
-* yourdomain.com?utm_source=Newsletter

-For any clicks on any of the above links, "Newsletter" would be listed as a referral source in your Plausible Analytics dashboard.
-It is a good practice to tag your links where the referrer header is not sent.
-Emails, newsletters, chat, messaging applications, particular websites and communities and so on.

-When a query parameter is present in the link it takes priority.
-When someone lands on your website without the special query parameter defined, Plausible Analytics falls back to the referrer header.

 ## Google Search Queries